s0nofab1t/adore_map/README.md

 ### Map Loader
 **File:** `map_loader.hpp`
-- Handles the loading of map data from external files or formats.
+- Handles the download of map data from a Web Feature Service (WFS), and the loading of map data from external files or formats.
 - Includes support for parsing the Road2Simulation (R2S) format.

 ### Map Point